 Aside from full productions, GTG’s SHAW NEW YORK festivals include other special events such as a series of symposiums.
 These symposia celebrate Shaw’s work and philosophies though a series of panels, lectures, debates and public discussions incorporating themes in the festival’s full production.
 The Shaw Symposium explores various provocative and controversial issues so actively explored by Shaw but still current in today’s world with a special focus on women’s rights.
 As Shaw was a critic and journalist turned playwright, the festival also features a Critic Symposium including several critics and journalists discussing ‘Are Critics Necessary?’
 Another popular festival event is GTG’s Shaw Concert, offering performances of composer’s Shaw had championed as ‘modern’ while he was still a music critic, including work by Wagner, Elgar and Brahms.
 There is also at least one new piece performed by young composers, highlighting Shaw’s determination to encourage new work.
 Click HERE for SHAW NEW YORK.

 In the joyful spirit of carrying on another Shavian tradition, GTG has commissioned new plays written by arts journalists in a program named after one of Shaw’s more inflammatory comedies, PRESS CUTTINGS.
-As Shaw began his career as a critic, GTG has chosen three journalists (with a strong background in writing plays to each create a play inspired by Shaw’s insights.
+As Shaw began his career as a critic, GTG has chosen three journalists (with a strong background in writing plays) to each create a play inspired by Shaw’s visionary humanitarianism.
 Nurtured by GTG through various earlier workshops, each PRESS CUTTINGS presentation reflect themes inspired by George Bernard Shaw: human rights and respect and equality for all living beings.
-Each play will then be published.
+Each play will then be published with the goal of full productions.
 Click HERE for PRESS CUTTINGS.

 For more information about the programs GTG produces, please explore the pages listed on our website menu.